 Healing the Lame Beggar

-1 Peter and John were going up into the temple at the hour of prayer, the ninth hour.
+1 Peter and John were going up into the temple at the hour of prayer, at 3:00 in the afternoon.
 2 A certain man who was lame from his mother’s womb was being carried, whom they laid daily at the door of the temple which is called Beautiful, to ask gifts for the needy of those who entered into the temple.
 3 Seeing Peter and John about to go into the temple, he asked to receive gifts for the needy.
 4 Peter, fixing his eyes on him, with John, said, “Look at us.”
 5 He listened to them, expecting to receive something from them.
 6 But Peter said, “I have no silver or gold, but what I have, that I will give you.
 In the name of Jesus Christ of Nazareth, get up and walk!”
 7 He took him by the right hand and raised him up.
 Immediately his feet and his ankle bones received strength.
 8 Leaping up, he stood and began to walk.
 He entered with them into the temple, walking, leaping, and praising God.
 9 All the people saw him walking and praising God.
-10 They recognized him, that it was he who used to sit begging for gifts for the needy at the Beautiful Gate of the temple.
+10 They recognized him, that it was he who used to sit, begging for gifts for the needy at the Beautiful Gate of the temple.
 They were filled with wonder and amazement at what had happened to him.

 Peter Speaks in Solomon’s Colonnade

-11 As the lame man who was healed held on to Peter and John, all the people ran together to them in the porch that is called Solomon’s, greatly amazed.
+11 As the lame man, who was healed, held on to Peter and John, all the people ran together to them in the porch that is called Solomon’s, greatly amazed.

 12 When Peter saw it, he responded to the people, “You men of Israel, why do you marvel at this man?
 Why do you stare at us, as though by our own power or godliness we had made him walk?
 13 The God of Abraham, Isaac, and Jacob, the God of our fathers, has glorified his Servant Jesus, whom you delivered up, and denied in the presence of Pilate, when he had determined to release him.
 14 But you denied the Holy and Righteous One and asked for a murderer to be granted to you, 15 and killed the Prince of life, whom God raised from the dead, to which we are witnesses.
 16 By faith in his name, his name has made this man strong, whom you see and know.
 Yes, the faith which is through him has given him this complete healing in the presence of all of you.